-The 100% online accounting course is intended to be completed in the degree sequence to the right.
+The 100% online accounting degree is intended to be completed in the pre-selected course sequence to the right.
 All courses may be completed in 8-weeks.
 Individuals may choose to take 16-week courses instead, though it may delay degree attainment.

-The Accounting program is available online.
-The priority enrollment deadline for the online program is May 15, which means the application and requirements such as placement scores, transcripts from previously attended schools, tuition deposit must be received, and online orientation completed.
+The priority enrollment deadline is May 15, which means the application and requirements such as placement scores, transcripts from previously attended schools, tuition deposit must be received, and online orientation completed.